nikkilr88/egghead-asciicasts/getting-started-with-redux/lessons/javascript-redux-avoiding-array-mutations-with-concat-slice-and-spread.md

 I'm going to `deepFreeze` the array object, and now I need to figure out a different way to remove an item from the array without mutating it.

 I'm using a method called `slice` here, and it doesn't have anything to do with `splice`.
-It is **not mutating**, and it gives me a part of the array from some beginning to some end index.
+It is not mutating, and it gives me a part of the array from some beginning to some end index.

 ``` javascript
 const removeCounter = (list, index) => {